rossorilo/Portfolio/_portfolio/03-iarc.md

 > What drives surface moisture variations in the Arctic and, ultimately, the trend towards a wetter or drier Arctic landscape?

+## Data Analysis and Model Validation

+I used Python and MATLAB to write a repository of statistical analysis for on both in-situ and climate model output data.

+I showed that the primary drivers of ET were air temperature and relative humidity, and IARC's climate model showed similar results.
+By comparing correlations of the drivers of in-situ data with those from the model, I revealed that the model's hydrologic cycle was over-simulated, leading to excessive precipitation and evapotranspiration.

+The bias at some locations was a factor of two or more, pointing to serious deficiencies in the model formulation.

+{% include feature_row id="row3" %}

 ## Climate Data Processing